ErichDylus/Smart-Contract-Resources/Blog.md

+# Blog Posts

-# Small Business Savings with Smart Contracts
+## Small Business Savings with Smart Contracts
 January 3, 2020

 Enterprises of all sizes stand to benefit from the immense savings and security of deterministic Ricardian agreements, smart contract automation of various tasks and areas of trust, increased liquidity through tokenization, and easy monetization of their data.
 However, small businesses may capture the greatest relative benefit, as they codify away previously expensive areas of third party trust and contract enforcement.
 Small businesses are cash and time-strapped, and often must prioritize between improving ongoing operations, pitching new business, and chasing delinquent bills or deliveries.
 They’re unlikely to take the time and money to rectify the many frictions of current agreements (such as laborious debt collection or a prohibitively costly small claims court action), and would benefit highly from deterministic agreements and predictable, ensured payments that remove these frictions.